teremterem/MiniAgents/README.md

 - `MessagePromise`: A promise of a message that can be streamed token by token.
 - `MessagePromise`: A promise that resolves to a message
 - `MessageSequencePromise`: A promise of a sequence of messages that can be streamed message by message.
+- `ChatHistory`: An abstract class for managing chat history.

 ### Promising